OpenBMB/ModelCenter/README.md

 ```

 ### 3. Perpare the dataset
 The next step is to prepare the dataset used for training and evaluation.
 Here, we use the [BoolQ](https://github.com/google-research-datasets/boolean-questions) dataset from the [SuperGLUE benchmark](https://super.gluebenchmark.com/).
-You need to download the dataset and put the unzipped folder to `your_path_to_dataset`.
+You need to download the dataset and put the unzipped folder in `your_path_to_dataset`.

 ```python
 from model_center.dataset.bertdataset import DATASET